pmq20/node-packer/node/doc/api/os.md

   similar interface that is not remotely accessible; otherwise `false`
 * `scopeid` {number} The numeric IPv6 scope ID (only specified when `family` is `IPv6`)
+* `cidr` {string} The assigned IPv4 or IPv6 address with the routing prefix in CIDR notation.
+If the `netmask` is invalid, this property is set to `null`

 <!-- eslint-skip -->
 ```js